innovation-first/paradox-innovation/content/posts/duckdb/index.md

 ![IMAGE ALTERNATIVE TEXT](yesterday_data.png#center)

 One of the definitions of big data is "data processing that cannot fit on a single machine."
 So yes, in 2006, big data meant handling just a few gigabytes of data.
-But today, with the advancement of hardware, the threshold for big data has significantly moved.
+But today, with the advancement of hardware, **the threshold for big data has significantly moved**.
 Who really needs multiple machines for computation today?

 So, why would we still use multiple machines?